smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Video Streaming - iOS/index.md

 1. Choose how `CarWindow` captures and renders the screen using the `carWindowRenderingType` enum.
 2. By default, when using `CarWindow`, the `SDLTouchManager` will sync its touch updates to the framerate.
 To disable this feature, set `SDLTouchManager.enableSyncedPanning` to `NO`.
-3. `CarWindow`'s settings dictate the default framerate and average bitrate of the video encoder.
-If the HMI returns a desired framerate or max bitrate, the HMI's preferred settings will be use to configure the video encoder.
-You do have the option to change the default parameters via the `SDLStreamingMediaConfiguration.customVideoEncoderSettings`.
+3. As of SDL v7.1, if the HMI returns a desired framerate or max bitrate, the HMI's preferred settings will be use to configure the video encoder.
+You do have the option to change the default framerate and average bitrate via the `SDLStreamingMediaConfiguration.customVideoEncoderSettings`.
 Please note that your custom settings will override any settings received from the HMI except in the case where your custom framerate or average bitrate is larger than what the HMI says it can support.

 Below are the video encoder defaults:
+    ```objc
     @{
         (__bridge NSString *)kVTCompressionPropertyKey_ProfileLevel: (__bridge NSString *)kVTProfileLevel_H264_Baseline_AutoLevel,
         (__bridge NSString *)kVTCompressionPropertyKey_RealTime: @YES,
         (__bridge NSString *)kVTCompressionPropertyKey_ExpectedFrameRate: @15,
         (__bridge NSString *)kVTCompressionPropertyKey_AverageBitRate: @600000
     };
+    ```

 ### Showing a New View Controller
 Simply update `sdlManager.streamManager.rootViewController` to the new view controller.
 This will also update the [haptic parser](Video Streaming for Navigation Apps/Supporting Haptic Input).